karmaniverous/stan/.stan/system/stan.system.md

 in a fence computed by the algorithm above.

 ---

-Commit Message (MANDATORY; fenced code block)
+### Commit Message

 - Output the commit message at the end of the reply wrapped in a fenced code block.
 Do not annotate with a language tag.
 Apply the +1 backtick rule.
 The block contains only the commit message (subject + body), no  surrounding prose.

 ## Input Data Changes